rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/bootstrap-password.md

 When you reset the first admin account's password after first login, the new password must be at least 12 characters long.

+You can [customize the minimum password length](../../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/manage-users-and-groups.md#minimum-password-length) for user accounts, within limitations.

+Minimum password length can be any positive integer value between 2 and 256.
+Decimal values and leading zeroes are not allowed.

 ## Specifying the Bootstrap Password

 <Tabs>